abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 EC2 instances come in the following flavors:

-- **General Purpose** (t2,m3, m4 etc.): the most popular one and provides a balance of performance and cost; are ideal for applications that use these resources in equal proportions such as web servers, email servers.
+- **General Purpose**: the most popular one and provides a balance of performance and cost; are ideal for applications that use these resources in equal proportions such as web servers, email servers.

-- **Compute Optimized** (c3,c4 etc.) :  ideal for compute-intensive applications that benefit from high performance processors; well suited for compute-intensive applications such as some scientific modeling or high-performance web servers, machine learning interface etc.
+- **Compute Optimized**:  ideal for compute-intensive applications that benefit from high performance processors; well suited for compute-intensive applications such as some scientific modeling or high-performance web servers, machine learning interface etc.

 - **Memory Optimized**: used for workloads that process large data sets in memory such as real-time big data analytics, or running Hadoop or Spark